-These intentions are set out in our Long/Medium Term planning, Subject Skills Progression Grids and Learning Values Statement.
+These intentions are set out in our Long/Medium Term planning, Subject Knowledge and Skills Progression Grids and Learning Values Statement.

 We implement a variety of flexible approaches that ensure learning is matched to the individual needs of all pupils so they can maximise progress in all parts of a lesson.
 Opportunities for rich, problem solving activities allow pupils to develop thinking in a variety of purposeful contexts.